ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-container/cca-container.md

 The `run-cca-fvp.sh` script uses the `screen` command to connect to the different UARTs in the FVP.

-You should see the host Linux kernel boot on your terminal.
-You will be prompted to login to buildroot.
-Enter `root` as both the username and password.
+You should see the host Linux kernel boot on your terminal:

 ```output
 udhcpc: started, v1.31.1